 Most recycling facilities do not accept tissue paper.

 - Brightly colored paper

 Muted tones and pastels are easier to recycle.
 This is because the rich color of one brightly colored paper will dye the rest of the paper in the recycling facility.
 Keeping all the paper a light color makes it easier to repurpose.

 - Sticky notes may classify as “mixed paper” because of their adhesive back.
 But some curbside recycling facilities don’t accept sticky notes because of their bright color.
 Call your local recycling center to check.

-- Paper straws: mostly likely you can’t recycle them, because of a variety of reasons, but you can compost them.
+- Paper straws (most likely, you can’t recycle them for various reasons, but you can compost them.)

-- Wrapping paper: you can recycle regular and glossy wrapping paper.
-If the wrapping paper contains anything non-paper like glitter, plastic, etc., do not recycle.
+- Wrapping paper (you can recycle regular and glossy wrapping paper.
+If the wrapping paper contains anything non-paper like glitter, plastic, etc., do not recycle it.)